curash58/Flight_info/Readme.md

-Sure, here's the updated README with your email address included:

----

 # Flight Information App

 A simple web application to fetch and display flight information.
 The application supports both light and dark modes.